vasarv/vasarv/README.md

 - 👀 I’m interested in python (Programming language) and Photoshop.
 - 🐍 I’m currently learning python.
 - ⚛️ My favorite IDE is Atom by github.
-- 🤖 I love coding discord bots.
+- 🤖 I like coding discord bots.